Update cookies preferences

 Saturday, March 15, 2025

-FREEHAND SKETCHES AND DIGITAL METHOD IN THE DESIGN ARENA
+FREEHAND SKETCHES AND DIGITAL METHOD IN THE DESIGN ARENA (PART 1)

 I strongly believe that the traditional freehand sketching method in design, especially in architecture, should be treated the same way as how we conserve our own cultural heritage.
 That would include the way we preserve our ancestral homes as part of our advocacy for sustainability and continuity.
 The traditional freehand sketching style deserves a place in the heart of every architect who doesn't want the style to simply slip away from our individually gifted hands. - Joey Castaneda